-The minimum initial purchase by an investor is \$25,000.
-The Fund reserves the right to waive investment minimum.
-The Fund's shares are offered for sale through its Distributor at net asset value.
+There is no minimum initial purchase for Class F shares.
+Class F shares are no longer offered except for reinvestment of dividends.
 The price of the shares during the Fund's continuous offering will fluctuate over time with the net asset value of the shares.